campbell000/blog/content/articles/how-to-tell-if-an-anime-is-awful.md

 So, how can you tell if an anime has fallen victim to the pressures of making money, and therefore isn't worth your time?
 Below, I'll outline three major "Red Flags" to watch out for.
 All of them, I argue, are implemented in major mainstream anime with the sole purpose of making money, and their mere presence in an anime significantly detracts from its quality.
 Upon detecting one of these red flags, I'd recommend that you spend your precious time on something else.

 ## Red Flag #1: Waifu Baiting
 For those that don't know, "waifu" is a term used to refer to a female character that one would consider to be "wife material" ("waifu" being a phonetically-japanese pronunciation of the word "wife").
 Fans of anime like to debate and discuss which waifu of their favorite anime is "the best waifu", and these discussions can go on for days/months/years.
 I don't engage in these debates, but as an outsider, I consider them to be harmless fun.
-You may argue that it's female objectification, but [women engage in similar activities](http://www.dailytoreador.com/archives/twilight-objectifies-men/article_ec0aff2e-32da-516d-b826-da34c1e5be6c.html), and as long as we all recognize that real human beings should be treated with much more respect than these fictional characters, then I don't think it's an issue.
+You may argue that it's female objectification, but [men are occasionally objectified, too](https://old.reddit.com/r/xxanime/comments/45c1zo/top_10_best_husbandos_by_japanese_viewers_on/).
+And in general, as long as we all recognize that real human beings should be treated with much more respect than these fictional characters, then I don't think it's too much of an issue.

 Let's all be honest with ourselves, too: there's nothing wrong with admiring a character, male or female, from a fictional work.